NancyC95/Calculators/README.md

 # Calculators
 Different types of calculators for different needs in Java

+AddinginLoop: Continues to sum up all integers given by user until 0 is entered.

 Change2: Displays the minimum number of coins needed based on the amount of change entered

 P4: Displays calculations based on integer inputs including sum, difference, product, average, distance, maximum, and minimum